 What is an Excluded Driver?

-This is solved by “excluding” that driver.
-This would require paperwork signed and sent to your insurance company.
-It’s a real thing that requires acknowledgement and signatures.
-It’s very important you understand that once that driver is excluded, they have NO insurance at all while driving your excluded car/cars.
-Excluded is excluded.
-No if’s, and’s, or but’s.
+Excluding a driver requires signed paperwork to be sent to your insurance company.
+It’s very important you understand that once a driver is excluded, they have NO insurance at all if they drive your excluded car/cars.
 So, if your excluded driver wants to borrow your car, and either one of you forget that they’ve been excluded from your policy, and they get into an accident, you could be held liable.

-If you have someone in your family, or living in your household that really doesn’t care about your financial well-being…and they drive recklessly, you could exclude them from your policy.
-Explain to them that they are not permitted to drive the car and have no insurance coverage to drive your car.
-You’d want to explain to them that if they drive your car without your permission, that violation will have to be dealt with through the court system possibly.
+If you have someone in your family or living in your household that really doesn’t care about your financial well-being and they drive recklessly, you could exclude them from your policy.
+Explain to them that they are not permitted to drive the car and they have no insurance coverage if they drive your car.
+You’d want to explain to them that if they drive your car without your permission, that violation will have to be possibly dealt with through the court system.